Commando Companies (Germany)

-The Fallschirmjägerkompanien B1 (English: Paratroopercompanies B1) were paratrooper commando specially trained units of the German Bundeswehr and the predecessor of the current German army's special operations unit Kommando Spezialkräfte.
+The Fallschirmjägerkompanien B1 (English: Paratrooper Companies B1), also known as Kommandokompanien (Commando Companies), were specially trained paratrooper commando units of the German Army (Heer) and served as the predecessors of the German Army's current special operations unit, the Kommando Spezialkräfte (KSK).

 History

-In 1989 the Bundeswehr began planning the establishment of specialised units which could be tasked with conducting isolated operations against high-value military targets.
+In 1989, the German Army (Heer) began planning the establishment of specialised airborne commando units capable of conducting isolated operations against high‑value military targets.

-In 1992 each of the three Bundeswehr corps was assigned with one of the Commando Companies.
-These were located at:
+In 1992, each of the three Army corps was assigned one Commando Company through its airborne brigade.
+These were: